david-zwicker/cv-mouse-burrows/documentation/parameters.md

 * `video/initial_adaptation_frames = 100`: Number of initial frames to skip during analysis
 * `video/rotation = 0`: Specifies how much the video will be rotated in counter-clockwise direction.
 The value specified will be multiplied by 90 degrees to specify the amount of rotation.
 * `video_parameters`
+  * `video/video_parameters/video_info_method = header`: Determines how video information, like the total number of frames are determined.
+Possible values are `header` and `ffprobe`.
+Note that the header information might be inaccurate but using ffprobe requires iterating through the video once.
   * `video/video_parameters/seek_method = auto`: Method used for seeking in videos.
 Can be any of ['exact', 'keyframe', 'auto'].
 If 'auto', the method is determined based on the ffmpeg version.
   * `video/video_parameters/seek_offset = 1`: The time the rough seek is placed before the target in order to make sure a keyframe is hit.
 This is only used if 'keyframe' is chosen as a 'seek_method'
   * `video/video_parameters/seek_max_frames = 100`: The maximal number of frames that will be seeked by simply iterating the video.
 If larger jumps are desired, the video will be reopened.